Medically reviewed by Drugs.com. Last updated on Aug 22, 2023.

 Serious and/or life-threatening peripheral ischemia has been associated with the coadministration of dihydroergotamine with potent CYP3A4 inhibitors including protease inhibitors and macrolide antibiotics.
 Because CYP3A4 inhibition elevates the serum levels of dihydroergotamine, the risk for vasospasm leading to cerebral ischemia and/or ischemia of the extremities is increased.
 Hence, concomitant use of these medications is contraindicated .

-Dihydroergotamine belongs to the group of medicines called ergot alkaloids.
-It is a nasal solution used to help relieve migraine headaches.
-Nasal dihydroergotamine is not an ordinary pain reliever.
-It will not relieve any kind of pain other than throbbing headaches.
+Dihydroergotamine nasal spray is used to treat acute migraine headaches with or without aura.
+Dihydroergotamine is not an ordinary pain reliever.
+It will not relieve pain other than from migraine headaches.

 This medicine is available only with your doctor's prescription.

 Before using Migranal

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of dihydroergotamine nasal spray in the pediatric population.
 Safety and efficacy have not been established.